Enjoying our puzzle hints?

 Actually belongs to: ATTENDANCE STATUS

-Actually belongs to: EXPERIENCE
+Actually belongs to: COMMENTARY ABOUT YOUR CONNECTIONS RESULTS

 These words look like they belong in one group but actually fit somewhere else entirely.